TIPS on Timing a Video VO Audition or Gig

 The year 2020 was supposed to be a real eye-opener.
 Well, it certainly has, but not as expected.
 Amazingly, a pandemic crippled the world more than any other in history by closing down economies, shifting our health priorities with masks, gloves, shield, disinfectants, “social distancing” and more.

 I don’t know about you, but my voiceover business tanked in the beginning through June.
-Then some time around July, my base clients began to re-emerge and as of this October day, I was slammed all day.
+Then sometime around July, my base clients began to re-emerge and as of this October day, I was slammed all day.
 Several new VO clients have come to roost and roost well indeed.

 I’ve always been an eternal optimist.
-Sometimes blind faith, some times through devoted prayer.
+Sometimes blind faith, sometimes through devoted prayer.
 I consider myself very blessed in my life.
 Family, friends, career, business…it’s hard to complain.
 Because anytime you get so far down – you KNOW it’s got to get better.
 So have some faith in yourself and the world around you.
 Twisted as it may even seem.

 I’ve had some tough breaks.
 But who hasn’t?
 I remember a teacher in my growing years conducted a simple experiment.
 He asked each student to write down what was the one thing SO BAD that they were currently dealing with.
 No paragraph, just a simple, one-sentence phrase.
 We each did it and folded our note as instructed and placed it in his hat as he passed it up one row and down the other.
 After which, he shook the hat vigorously and then proceeded to march up and down each aisle as each student pulled out a folded note.
 No one could tell who’s note was who’s.
 But one look around the room showed on each one’s face, how they did NOT want what they had picked out of that hat.
 Without fail and without anyone speaking up, the teacher said…”So you thought YOU had it rough?”